Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Right, exactly.

-And so it's going to affect those law-abiding people who actually will comply with the system, and those people who don't will just find ways around it.
+And so it's going to affect those law-abiding people who actually will comply with the system and those people who don't will just find ways around it.

-It's called a narco-tyranny, folks.
+It's called a narco-tourney folks.

 Is it?